The Main Show

 Is ignited by a strike from, it seems, nowhere.

-(A moviegoer of the 1950s comes on stage to narrate action represented in images, movies, 2dramatic enactments, or the imagination.
+(The author comes on stage to narrate action represented in images, movies, dramatic enactments, or the imagination.
 This is called the “retell mode.”)

 A strange electric storm shocks a ship at sea.

 Experts warn it augurs the end of humanity.